-The people who are at risk for mesothelioma and asbestos lung cancer are the millions of workers who labor(ed) at places that either manufactured asbestos; manufactured products containing asbestos (like insulation, pipes, machines, and tools); or used or installed these asbestos products.
+The people who are at risk for mesothelioma and asbestos lung cancer is the large population of workers who work(ed) at places that either manufactured asbestos; manufactured products containing asbestos (like insulation, pipes, machines, and tools); or used or installed these asbestos products.
 This population comprises millions of workers over the past century, including:

-Often, these workers came home dusted in asbestos fibers, which they shook off onto the floor, into the air, and into the home’s food and water.
-This secondary release of the fibers, in turn, exposed family members to the risks of developing mesothelioma and asbestos lung cancer.
-A mesothelioma and asbestos lung cancer lawsuit lawyer from Zanes Law can help.
+Often, these workers came home dusted in asbestos fibers, which they shook onto the floor, into the air, and the home’s food and water.
+In turn, this secondary release of the fibers exposed family members to the risks of developing mesothelioma and asbestos lung cancer.
+A mesothelioma and asbestos lung cancer lawsuit lawyer from our law firm can help.

 The Environmental Protection Agency (EPA) has banned new uses of asbestos in the United States.
 However, many older buildings across the country were built with asbestos insulation or with asbestos ceiling or floor tiles.
 These building types include:

-When these older buildings are repaired, remodeled, or demolished, or they simply begin to decompose, the asbestos fibers are released into the environment, where they may be breathed in or otherwise ingested by people in the area.
+When these older buildings are repaired, remodeled, or demolished, or they simply begin to decompose, the asbestos fibers are released into the environment, where people may breathe or ingest them.

-To understand the risk for mesothelioma and asbestos lung cancer these people face, we must first learn how asbestos enters the human body and what it does once it gets there.
+To understand the risk for mesothelioma and asbestos lung cancer, people face, we must first learn how asbestos enters the human body and what it does once it gets there.
 In other words, how does the health risk present itself?

 Asbestos does not present a danger when it is contained within something else.
-According to Centers for Disease Control and Prevention, the mineral only becomes a risk when it is disturbed and people are exposed to it.
+According to the Centers for Disease Control and Prevention, the mineral only becomes a risk when disturbed and people are exposed to it.
 Asbestos exposure can happen in several ways:

 Upon being inhaled, asbestos fibers travel down your throat.
 The asbestos fibers you do not cough up will travel into your lungs’ air tubes or into the exterior lining of your lung and chest wall.
 Wherever the fibers end up and lodge themselves is where they will start to do their damage.

-At this point, your risk for mesothelioma or asbestos lung cancer development depends upon several variables, such as:
+At this point, your risk for mesothelioma or asbestos lung cancer development depends upon several variables.
+These variables include: